What Is My Home Worth? How to Use Free Automated Valuation Models

 Get a preliminary home value estimate in as little as two minutes.
 Our tool uses information from multiple sources to give you a range of value based on current market trends.

 These online platforms use high-tech algorithms and loads of data to estimate your home’s value for free.
-While it’s possible to get a ballpark valuation using these free online tools, you need to understand how they work and what their limitations are so that you can use them appropriately.
+While it’s possible to get a ballpark valuation using these free online tools, you need to understand how they work and where they fall short so you know where and how to use them right.

 In this guide, we’ll help you understand the ins and outs of free online valuation tools and AVMs.
 For expert insight, we spoke with Sandi Bates, a top real estate agent in American Fork, Utah.